sharife/goldenthread-v2/site/content/_index.md

     cta: Read More Now
     link: https://goldenthread.org/productions/no-summary-2022/
     text: >-
-      Executive Artistic Director of Golden Thread Productions **Sahar Assaf** introduces and interviews the cast members of *Drowning in Cairo*, a world premiere by **Adam Ashraf Elsayigh**.
-When an unexpected police raid of the Queen Boat, a gay nightclub docked on the Nile, results in the arrest and public humiliation of the attendees, the lives of three young men are altered forever.
-Join the conversation to meet **Noor Hamdi**, **Martin Yousif Zebari**, and **Wiley Naman Strasser** and learn about their theatre journeys and what excites them about this debut production opening in April 2022 at Golden Thread.
+      Golden Thread's Executive Artistic Director **Sahar Assaf** introduces and interviews the cast members of *Drowning in Cairo*, a world premiere by Adam Ashraf Elsayigh.
+The play focuses on the lives of three young men whose lives are forever altered when an unexpected police raid results in the arrest and public humiliation of the attendees of the Queen Boat, a gay nightclub docked on the Nile.
+Come meet **Noor Hamdi**, **Martin Yousif Zebari**, and **Wiley Naman Strasser** and learn about their theatre journeys and what excites them about this debut production coming up in April 2022 at Golden Thread.

       *Don’t miss the Livestream on Friday, February 25, 2022 @ 11AM PT!*